canonflow/rabbitmq-study-with-go-and-flask/README.md

 This project demonstrates an Event-Driven Architecture (EDA) using RabbitMQ as a Message Broker.
 Two microservices — one built with Go and the other with Flask (Python) — communicate asynchronously by producing and consuming messages through RabbitMQ.

-Both services act as Producer and Consumer simultaneously, showcasing bi-directional event communication.
+Both services act as Publisher and Consumer simultaneously, showcasing bi-directional event communication.

 ## 🧠 Overview